ilyesAj/the-magic-world-of-Kubernetes/Api&coreConcepts.md

 ![Selectors based on nodes](assets/Api&coreConcepts-8e508.png)

+## annotations

+You can use Kubernetes annotations to attach arbitrary non-identifying metadata to objects.
+Clients such as tools and libraries can retrieve this metadata. we can use annotations for :
+- Build, release, or image information like timestamps, release IDs, git branch, PR numbers, image hashes, and registry address.
+-   User or tool/system provenance information, such as URLs of related objects from other ecosystem components.
+...

+annotations are **not used to identify and select objects**.
 ## Services

 In this section we will discuss the implementation of services not their definition, please refer to [README](README.md#services)